cilium/cilium/Documentation/operations/upgrade.rst

   Running the default configuration (``--tunnel=vxlan`` or ``--tunnel=geneve``)
     No action required.
 The behavior remains the same as before.
 All traffic leaving the node that is not encapsulated is automatically masqueraded.
-You may use ``--native-routing-cidr`` to further restrict traffic subject to masquerading.
+You may use ``--ipv4-native-routing-cidr`` to further restrict traffic subject to masquerading.

-  Already using ``--native-routing-cidr`` and/or ``--egress-masquerade-interfaces``
+  Already using ``--ipv4-native-routing-cidr`` and/or ``--egress-masquerade-interfaces``
     No action required.
-Use of ``--native-routing-cidr`` is the preferred way of configuring masquerading.
+Use of ``--ipv4-native-routing-cidr`` is the preferred way of configuring masquerading.

   Running in AWS ENI mode (``--ipam=eni``)
     No action required.
-The value for ``--native-routing-cidr`` is automatically derived from the AWS API and set to the CIDR of the VPC.
+The value for ``--ipv4-native-routing-cidr`` is automatically derived from the AWS API and set to the CIDR of the VPC.
 You may overwrite the value if needed.